arule11/ENEL525/README.md

-# ENEL525
+# Machine Learning for Engineers

-Machine Learning for Engineers
+Assignments and course project.
+Fall 2023